eunanio/terrapak/README.md

 - [x] Github-driven automatic versioning of Terraform modules
 - [x] Support S3 as storage backend
 - [x] Support for future oauth2 providers
-- [ ] rule based assignment for RBAC users
+- [ ] Improve UX of Github Action
-- [ ] Known issues
+- [ ] Known Bug Fixes

-*HTTPS is required to use this application, we recommend using a reverse proxy such as ngrok for local development.*
+*HTTPS is required to use this application, I recommend using a reverse proxy such as ngrok for local development.*

 > [!NOTE]